Mandatory School Attendance

 “When you miss school, you miss out!”

-Based on Georgia Law (20-2-690.1) and State Board of Education Rule (JB), any child between the ages of 6 and 16 who during the school calendar year has more than five days of unexcused absences from school will be considered truant.
+Based on Georgia Law (20-2-690.1) and State Board of Education Rule (JB), any child subject to compulsory attendance who during the school calendar year has more than five days of unexcused absences from school will be considered truant.
 The legal penalties and consequences for truancy include referral of parents, guardians, or custodians to State Court and referral of juveniles to Juvenile Court for prosecution.

 Any student that is absent from school must bring a handwritten note or a medical doctor’s excuse the first day he/she returns to school for the absence to be excused.
-Please review the list of excused absences in the HCS Student Handbook.
+Please review the list of excused absences in the Henry County Schools Student Handbook.

 We will only accept 5 handwritten notes from home as excused absences for the entire year.
-After five absences, a medical doctor’s excuse will be required to excuse any absence.
+After five absences (excused or unexcused), a medical doctor’s excuse will be required to excuse any absence.
 In addition, if a student is absent due to a sickness resulting in 3 or more days absent, a medical doctor’s note will be required to excuse the absence.

 If a student is absent due to a death in the immediate family, a funeral program or a copy of the obituary is required to excuse the absence of no more than three days.

-Parents of students with excessive absences, tardies, or checkouts may be required to attend a meeting to set-up an attendance contract.
-Excessive unexcused tardies and early checkouts will be referred to the Henry County Courts for consideration for prosecution.
+Parents of students with excessive absences, late check-ins, or checkouts may be required to attend a meeting to set-up an attendance contract.
+Excessive unexcused late check-ins and early checkouts will be referred to the Henry County Courts for consideration for prosecution.

 Thank you in advance for ensuring that your child has regular and punctual school attendance.